-POLICY 14: Employment and Local Shops
+POLICY 17: Employment and Local Shops

-The Swanton Morley Neighbourhood Plan supports planning applications that seek the creation of employment opportunities in new small commercial and office units that are compatible with their immediate surroundings, which are appropriate both in scale and environmental impact and new local shops that enhances and increases the range and type of shop.
+The Swanton Morley Neighbourhood Plan supports planning applications that seek the creation of employment opportunities in new small commercial and office units that fit within the surroundings, which are appropriate both in scale and environmental impact and new local shops that enhances and increases the range and type of shop.
 Where they comply with the other policies within the Swanton Morley Neighbourhood Plan and the requirements of other development plan policies.

-6.196.
+6.244.
 Contributes and supports Swanton Morley Neighbourhood Plan Objectives (g).